 All full- and part-time degree-seeking graduate students at all campus locations must maintain continuous enrollment in the Graduate School, registering for each semester, excluding summer sessions, from the time of first enrollment until all requirements for the degree are completed.
 Continuous enrollment is maintained by registering for a minimum of 2 graduate credits per semester (excluding the summer).
-For further information regarding the Continuous Enrollment policy go to the Graduate School Policy and Procedures at http://gradschool.wsu.edu/chapter-five-a2/.
-If a student needs to request leave, a form (See Appendix C) must be submitted to the Graduate School.
+For further information regarding the Continuous Enrollment for Degree Seeking, please go to (Chapter 5.A.2).